Aki78/ReaktorTrain/readme.md

 ## Usage

-To run this app, follow these steps:

-    Install the necessary dependencies by running pip install -r requirements.txt.
-    Run python app.py to start the server.

-Note: This app will automatically fetch and store data about pilots who violate the NDZ at regular intervals.
+This app will automatically fetch and store data about pilots who violate the NDZ at regular intervals.
 The interval is set in the POOL_TIME constant in the config.py file.

 The endpoints in flask are: